 [video: a boy and girl squish their faces to a panel on the floor inside the Loft.
 The boy sits on the inside seat of the Loft while a girl stands and leans against the wall.
 The girl pushes her face towards the camera smiling.
 Scene switches to a baby girl as she stands and plays at a play panel.
 Scene switches to a close-up of a baby girl as she seats herself at the connected table and sets on the outside of the Nook structure.
 The camera pulls back from the baby girl sitting at the table.
 A young girl slides a circle shape at the Shape Slider in front of the baby girl.
 The young girl grabs the baby’s hand to place it on the shape to encourage her to slide the shape around the table.
 Screen goes white as orange and yellow text appears in the middle of the screen reading: both available from.
 The Landscape Structures logo appears in the center of the screen.
-The Landscape Structures logo is made of a red ribbon swiggled above the text landscape structures.]
+The Landscape Structures logo is made of a red ribbon undulated above the text Landscape Structures.]

 Play System of this Component

 We offer the widest range of park and playground equipment to promote healthy lifestyles, encourage skill-building and create unique outdoor experiences.
 From our playsystems and freestanding playground components to themed designs, site furnishings and more, we’ll help you create a recreation space that welcomes your whole community.

 Smart Play® not only provides smart design to help create smart kids, but it’s manufactured with a smart use of materials—focused on getting as many components as possible out of the smallest amount of material.
 Smart Play structures are preconfigured and designed with just your choice of color.
 All at a smart price.